lucasresck/time-series/README.md

 Assignment codes for [Time Series](https://emap.fgv.br/sites/emap.fgv.br/files/u77/series_temporais.pdf) (2020, FGV).

+In this repository, there is the beggining of the course.
+The rest of the course can be found in [this repository](https://github.com/lucasresck/time-series-2).

-We analysed and modeled two times series.
+Here, we analysed and modeled two times series.
 We also tried to predict the second one.

 ## Covid-19 deaths